 There is an extensive and up to the date online resource of information for Android and iOS (links below).
 Unlike books or most online resources that can go out of date fast.
 CodePath’s online resources are always up to date since they also form the backbone of the offline classes.

 Classes are Free.
 Seats are Limited.
 But, don’t be fooled, this is premium education.
 Apart from applying to get in, successful candidates get phone screened and then have to prove their commitment with pre-work (coding project).
+It’s possible to win women in science scholarships.
 I love this approach.
 It keeps the bar high!

 Sponsored by Silicon Valley’s Tech Giants